-COUR SE OBJECTIVES 1 To introduce the students with the principles and practice of transportation engineering which focuses on Highway Engineering.
-2 Ability to mathematically develop and interpret design standards for horizontal and vertical geometry and super elevation 3 To provide basic knowledge on materials used in pavement construction.
+COUR SE OBJECTIVES 1 To introduce the students with the principles and practice of transportation engineering 2 Ability to mathematically develop and interpret design standards for horizontal and vertical geometry and super elevation 3 To provide basic knowledge on materials used in pavement construction.
 4 To enable the students to have a strong analytical and practical knowledge of Planning, Designing of Pavements.
 5 To provide basic knowledge in traffic engineering, and transportation planning.